 The Schmetterling (Butterfly) Hunter

-The dreaded butterfly net.
+The butterfly net.
 Such a simple device.
 Such a deadly device.
-My brother kept his homemade net with him at all times.
-Anytime we exited our old paneled station wagon on our Road Trip across the States, my big bro would sprint off into the nearest flowery field in search of his prey.
-I would try to keep up with him, but only to warn the butterflies that the 'Schmetterling Hunter' had arrived.
-Sadly there would always be one butterfly that did not hear my cries.
+My big brother kept his homemade net with him at all times.
+Anytime we exited our 1970’s avocado green wood paneled station wagon on our Road Trip across the United States, my big bro would sprint off into the nearest flowery field in search of his prey.
+My little 10 year old self would try to keep up with him, but only to warn the butterflies.
+Fly away!
+Fly away! the ’Schmetterling Hunter' is here!
+(Schmetterling means butterfly in German).
+Sadly there would always be that one butterfly who did not hear my cries.
 The 'Schmetterling Hunter' would swoop down and capture the beauty in the white mesh contraption.
-Wings all a flutter, he’d then pinch it’s thorax and into the Killing Jar it went.
+Wings all a flutter and trying to escape my bro would pinch the butterfly’s thorax… and into the Killing Jar it went.
 (The Killing Jar: A hermetically sealed jar with a killing agent, chloroform usually).
-Those beautiful fluttering wings now fluttered in slow motion…ever so slowly… seemed like forever until that very last flutter.
+Those beautiful fluttering wings now fluttered in slow motion…ever so slowly… seemed like forever… until that very last flutter.